leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 1. Use natural language and never blame the person.
 1. Clearly describe what went wrong.
-1. Briefly axplain why it went wrong.
+1. Briefly explain why it went wrong.
 1. Recommend how to fix or resolve the error.

 Make error messages noticeable and place them as near the error as possible.

 There may be two messages:

-1. A generic message that an error has occured, usually, in an easily noticed location.
+1. A generic message that an error has occurred, usually, in an easily noticed location.
 1. A specific message about the error near where the error occurred.

 ### Presentation of Error Messages